PDC-support/benchmarks-procurement/benchmarks/PowerFLOW/README.md

 Cray architecture of Beskow and should be removed or replaced by other flags for other architectures.

 The `exaqsub` command has many possible options that can be listed by `exaqsum -h`.
-Any flag can be used in the categories "MPI Options", "MPI Implementation Options" and "MPI Interconnect Options".
+There is normally no need to modify any flags since PowerFLOW automatically detects hardware and MPI configurations, but it is still recommended to explicitly set the interconnect using options from the "MPI Interconnect Options" section.
+The Platform MPI option (`--hpmpi`) from the "MPI Implementation Options" section is default and normally performs better than the Intel MPI option.
+Flags listed in the "MPI Options" section are not recommended.

 On a SLURM system the simulation can be started through the command:
 `sbatch powerflow_simulate_fine_slurm.sh`